 - Define build configuration

-- Define additional settings
+- Define additional settings and build arguments

 - Sign code